EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **4. Create and Manage Groups**

-As a user, I can create a new group and invite members to join using their username once the group is created so that we can collaboratively manage and track our shared expenses.
+As Sarah who travels frequently and shares expenses with friends, I want to create and manage groups.
+I can invite users to join so that I can organize trip costs and keep all shared expenses with my friends in one place

 Acceptance Criteria:
 - The user can click a “Create Group” button and enter a group name.